Continuous Upskilling: Why It’s Non-Negotiable for Future-Ready Companies

 This personalized, segment-based approach is how a continuous learning culture is fostered, ensuring that every employee has the support and resources they need to grow and succeed within the company.

-Targeted Learning for Real Impact
+Targeted Continuous Upskilling for Real Impact

 “We believe in a targeted approach to learning—there’s no ‘paracetamol for all ailments,’” says Manmohan Sharma, Talent Management at QX Global Group.
 And that’s why QX follows the Individual Development Plan (IDP) model, ensuring upskilling is precise and relevant.
 Sharma explains how they do it: